grafana/grafana/docs/sources/datasources/_index.md

 ## Manage data sources

-Only users with the [organization administrator role][organization-roles] can add or remove data sources.
+Only users with the [organization administrator role](ref:organization-roles) can add or remove data sources.
 To access data source management tools in Grafana as an administrator, navigate to **Configuration > Data Sources** in the Grafana sidebar.

-For details on data source management, including instructions on how configure user permissions for queries, refer to the [administration documentation][data-source-management].
+For details on data source management, including instructions on how configure user permissions for queries, refer to the [administration documentation](ref:data-source-management).

 ## Add a data source